I received an email the other day from someone asking about my story.

 The next year I was approached by someone at Wordtracker.
 Together, we developed and they sold four ebooks over the course of several years.
 That lit a fire under me for digital courses that continues to burn today.

-During the next four years or so we eventually phased SEO copywriting out.
+During the next four years or so the team and I eventually phased SEO copywriting out.
 Why?
 Because, while it is still an excellent and necessary element of an SEO plan, it rarely achieved the level of success clients wanted on its own any longer.
-It almost always requires extensive work on the backend, ongoing link-generation and more.
+It almost always requires extensive work on the backend, ongoing link-generation and more that I had no interest in providing.

 The Product-Creation Era